John-Umolu/AI/README.md

 # Barabasi-Abert network analysis
-This analysis using the preferential attachment algorithm to build the Barabasi-Albert Model to study some topographical properties of a complex network was carried out as part of my Data Science assessment.
+This analysis using the preferential attachment algorithm to build the Barabasi-Albert Model to study some topographical properties of a complex network was carried out as part of the Data Science assessment.
 <br/>
 Assign any value of the number of nodes (n) and edges (m) and run all to view results at the cell as shown below;
 <br/>